WHYAMERICASUCKS.COM

 The Corps says the facility would sit on filled ground raised about three feet above existing grade and would rely on about 15,200 steel piles roughly 90 feet long.
 DEQ's 401 response adds that the project also proposes overlapping soilcrete columns 60 feet deep to strengthen weak soils.

-That matters because it tells you the seismic and ground-stability story is not a side note.
-It is embedded in the basic engineering of the project footprint.
+Seismic and ground-stability work is embedded in the basic engineering of the project footprint.

 DEQ repeatedly said seismic stability was outside its 401 lane